b3iA/ebook.js/README.txt

     be automatically included as the first page of EPUBs and embedded into generated HTML files.

-"filters" (array of strings):
+"filters" (array of strings OR object of named filter arrays):
-    Names of filters to be appled to each chapter sequentially.
+    Names of filters to be appled to each chapter sequentially, or a set of named filter name arrays.
+When the latter option is used, each chapter must include a "filter" reference.
 The name of a filter is equivalent to its filename, sans extension.
 While filters are executed sequentially, chapters are processes in parallel.
-    Typically each filter chain will begin with an input filter that obtains the material for each chapter and makes it available for further processing by subsequent filters.
-These have names beginning with 'from-' by convention.
+    Each filter chain should begin with an input filter that obtains the material for each chapter and makes it available for further processing by subsequent filters.
+Source filters  have names beginning with 'from-' by convention.

     The following filters are included:

+    SOURCES:

 		* "from-local-html"
 		    Read the chapter data from a local (X)HTML file, given a filename relative to the root directory.

 		* "from-local-markdown"
 		    Read the chapter data from a local Markdown file, given a filename relative to the root directory.

 		* "from-reddit-post"
 		    Downloads and caches the chapter contents from a Reddit post given a source URL.
 Since Reddits JSON API is used - so that post tagged NSFW can be automatically retrieved - URL-shorteners (like http://redd.it) are not supported.
 To use such resources, first resolve the actual Reddit link by visiting the URL in a browser.

 		    Submission continuations in comments are automatically detected and concatenated with the main submission text before further processing.

+		* "from-hfy-archive"
+		    Downloads and caches the chapter contents from a HFY Archive post given a source URL.

+	FILTERS:
 		* "clean-reddit"
 		    Removes HTML comment elements, CSS classes on any other element and replaces any HTTP/HTTPS link to reddit with its text.
 Links to other domains are retained.

 		* "custom-break-to-hr"
 		    Different series use a variety of ways to indicate breaks / segments or pauses in the text.
 This filter harmonizes all known instances of this into <hr />
 		    elements, which can then be further processed by the typography filter (see below)

 		* "no-preable"
 		    Removes any post content preceding the first horizontal rule, if the total length of the content does not exceed 2500 characters.

 		* "typography"
 		    Replaces opening and closing quotes and apostrophes with right / left versions, replaces '...' with proper ellipsis, removes redundant, leading or trailing horizontal rules and replaces the ones remaining with asterisms.
 Note that unicode characters are used rather than HTML entities, since practically all EPUB readers have problems rendering these correctly.
 Conversely, not using entites can be correctly handled by all modern browsers.

-    * Per-series filters for the following:
+		* Series-specific filters for the following:

+		    * Blessed Are The Simple
 		    * Client Stone: Freedom
 		    * Client Stone: Rebellion
+		    * Humans Don't Make Good Pets
+		    * MIA
 		    * Perspective
+		    * QED
+		    * Salvage
 		    * The Deathworlders
 		    * The Xiu Chang Saga

 "output" (string or array of strings):
     Used to specify one or more integrations filters that build output files based